-Without significant public sector intervention in the funding and delivery of housing, there is unlikely to be any great degree of fluctuation from the average number of houses that the island has consistently permitted and delivered in the past, regardless of the number of sites allocated and the number of units per annum planned for.
-As an example, the largest 'indigenous' island developer, Captiva Homes, has ambitious growth plans to significantly increase the size of the company in terms of delivery moving to up to a maximum of 200 dwellings per annum by 2024, however this would be across 4 or 5 sites already proposed for allocation.

-Whilst the IWC has made steps to try and initiate some public sector intervention, for example through the creation of a housing delivery company, bringing forward council sites for development, purchasing of sites, adopting Regeneration and Housing Strategies and being added to the Homes England Social Rents list (following proactive engagement with Homes England by IWC), none are so far advanced or sufficiently resourced to provide the degree of certainty that would be necessary to bolster projected housing delivery across a plan period.
-These issues are explored in more detail in the Housing Evidence Paper D: Barriers to delivery (IWC, April 2022).
+- 5.7 Without significant public sector intervention in the funding and delivery of housing, there is unlikely to be any great degree of fluctuation from the average number of houses that the island has consistently permitted and delivered in the past, regardless of the number of sites allocated and the number of units per annum planned for.
+As an example, the largest 'indigenous' island developer, Captiva Homes, has ambitious growth plans (supported by Homes England) to significantly increase the size of the company in terms of delivery moving to up to a maximum of 200 dwellings per annum in 2024/2025, however this would be across 4 or 5 sites already benefitting from planning permission or proposed for allocation. - 5.8 Whilst the IWC has made steps to try and initiate some public sector intervention, for example through the creation of a housing delivery company, bringing forward council sites for development, purchasing of sites, adopting Regeneration and Housing Strategies and being added to the Homes England Social Rents list (following proactive engagement with Homes England by IWC), none are so far advanced or sufficiently resourced to provide the degree of certainty that would be necessary to bolster projected housing delivery across a plan period.
+These issues are explored in more detail in the Housing Evidence Paper D: Barriers to delivery (IWC).